Pediatric and Adolescent Rehabilitation

 To make treatment more enjoyable and keep kids motivated, rehabilitation sessions are filled with age-appropriate activities and games.
 Between therapy sessions, children and families can participate in activities such as swimming, bowling, and visits to the gym, media center or library.
 Children can keep up with their class work through tutorial programs or Skype® on-line sessions that bring the classroom into the hospital.
-And in most cases, parents can sleep in their children’s rooms to provide that extra level of comfort.
+There is always housing available on our campus.
+And in most cases, we can arrange for parents to sleep in their children’s rooms to provide that extra level of comfort.

 Children's Medical and Therapy Team

 Our expert interdisciplinary treatment team for children and adolescents comprises the full range of caring, highly skilled physicians, nurse practitioners, nurses, therapists, psychologists and other rehabilitation specialists needed to optimize a child’s well-being.
 The qualifications they’ve earned in their fields of specialization for treating children and adolescents are second to none.

 - Physicians specializing in pediatrics, developmental pediatrics, physiatry and psychiatry

 - Certified Rehabilitation Registered Nurses